munagalamounika2004/Throat-Cancer-Detection-Using-Speech-Signals-and-Machine-Learning/README.md

 ---

-# 📜 Disclaimer
+## 📜 Disclaimer

 This project is developed for **academic and research purposes only**.

-The prediction generated by this system should not be considered a medical diagnosis or medical advice.
+The predictions generated by this application should **not be considered a medical diagnosis or medical advice**.
 Any suspected health condition should be evaluated by a qualified healthcare professional using appropriate clinical diagnostic procedures.

 ---

-# ⭐ Support

-If you found this project useful for learning about **Python, speech processing, machine learning, or deep learning**, consider giving the repository a ⭐ on GitHub
+## ⭐ Project Highlights

+This project demonstrates practical experience with:

+* Python
+* Flask
+* TensorFlow
+* CNN-BiLSTM
+* Speech Processing
+* Librosa
+* Machine Learning
+* Web Application Development
+* User Authentication
+* Database Integration
+* PDF Report Generation
+* Git & GitHub

+---

+**Built as an academic project to explore the application of Machine Learning and Speech Processing in healthcare.**